tjohnson250/ev3rl/README.md

 The code can run directly on the EV3, or from a remote machine using RPYC.
 If RPYC is used, you will see a heatmap displayed on the remote machine.
 I recommend using Visual Studio Code for all development.

+One warning: to allow the robot to move smoothly (without moving, stopping, moving stopping, etc.) the code turns the motors on "forever" and only changes the motors when another command is received.
+If the script ends normally, the motors are turned off, but if the script exits due to an error, the motors are left on.
+Run the script RPYC Stop EV3 Motors.py to turn off the motors.

 I will be updating this code regularly since we are the midst of fall science fair season.

 [ev3dev](http://www.ev3dev.org)